|Nutrition Facts (per serving)|

 Combine the "stir-fry sauce" ingredients together in a cup, stirring to dissolve the sugar.
 Set aside.

-Pound or process together the garlic, chili, and onion to create a paste.
+Pound or process together the garlic, chile, and onion to create a paste.
 Alternatively, mince them all individually and stir together.
 Set aside.

 Heat a wok or large frying pan over medium-high heat.